victosdur/Function_Approximation_Using_BNN_and_LWPE/README.md

-This repository contains data and experiments associated to the paper: "Barycentric Neural Networks for Function Approximation: A Green AI Approach Using Persistent Entropy Loss".
-European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases 2025 [ECML PKDD 2025](https://ecmlpkdd.org/2025/).
+This repository contains data and experiments associated to the paper: Toscano-Duran,V., Gonzalez-Diaz,R., and Gutiérrez-Naranjo, M.A., "Barycentric Neural Networks for Function Approximation: A Green AI Approach Using Persistent Entropy Loss".

 ## Usage